-The two District Courts are divided into sections consisting of three judges; each District Court has its own department of public prosecution comprising a State Prosecutor (Procureur d'Etat) and assistant prosecutors (substituts).
+The two District Courts are divided into sections consisting of three judges; each District Court has its own Public Prosecutor’s Office comprising a State Prosecutor (Procureur d'Etat) and assistant prosecutors (substituts).
 Investigating judges (juges d'instruction) at each of the District Courts are responsible for conducting the pre‑trial judicial inquiry into the more serious categories of offence (affaires criminelles and affaires correctionnelles).

 In civil and commercial cases, the District Court is the court that has residual jurisdiction: it tries all cases other than those falling expressly within the jurisdiction of another court by reason of the nature or the amount of the claim.

 It has jurisdiction ratione valoris in claims in excess of EUR 10 000.

 It has exclusive jurisdiction to hear cases which, due to their nature, are specifically assigned to it by law.
 It alone can hear applications for authority to enforce judgments handed down by foreign courts and legal instruments authenticated by public officers in other countries.
 District Courts also exercise non‑contentious jurisdiction, for example in regard to adoption, guardianship, emancipation, etc.

 The District Court hears appeals against judgments given at first instance by justices of the peace hearing cases within the Court’s judicial district.

 Proceedings before the District Court are as a rule initiated by the issue of a writ (assignation), which is served on the defendant by a bailiff.